cs3org/OCM-API/IETF-RFC.md

 access to a Resource.
 Also: a record in a database representing this rule
 * __Sending Party__ - a person or party who is authorized to create
-Shares (similar to "Resource Owner" in OAuth), identified by it's OCM Address
+Shares (similar to "Resource Owner" in OAuth), identified by its OCM Address
 * __Receiving Party__ - a person, group or party who is granted access
-to the Resource through the Share (similar to "Requesting Party / RqP" in OAuth-UMA), identified by it'S OCM Address
+to the Resource through the Share (similar to "Requesting Party / RqP" in OAuth-UMA), identified by its OCM Address
 * __Sending Server__ - the server that:
   * holds the Resource ("file server" or "Entreprise File Sync and Share (EFSS) server" role),